nhsconnect/ITK-FHIR-Outpatient-Letter/pages/engage/reginald_perrin.md

 - Hospital - **St Crispin’s Hospital** - [Organization Resource](https://fhir.hl7.org.uk/STU3/StructureDefinition/CareConnect-Organization-1)

-During the Outpatients encounter Robert diagnoses Reginald with Right hypertropia and fits a prism to his glasses to relieve it.
+During the Outpatient encounter Robert diagnoses Reginald with Right hypertropia and fits a prism to his glasses to relieve it.
 He refers Reginald to an ophthalmologist.
 He also advises him to inform the DVLA regarding the diplopia and fresnel prism.